Skip to Main Content

 News Type Alumni News

-Originally from St. Louis, Missouri, Dr. Leigh R. Anderson graduated summa cum laude from Howard University with Bachelors of Arts degrees in Administration of Justice and Spanish.
-She went on to graduate from John Jay College of Criminal Justice’s Masters of Public Administration-Inspector General Program, and then obtained a PhD in Public Policy and Management from The John Glenn College of Public Affairs.
-In addition, Anderson is a Certified Inspector General Auditor (CIGA), a Certified Inspector General Inspector/Evaluator (CIGE) and a Certified Homicide Investigator.
+Originally from St. Louis, Missouri, Leigh R. Anderson graduated summa cum laude from Howard University with bachelor of arts degrees in administration of justice and in Spanish.
+She went on to graduate from John Jay College of Criminal Justice’s Masters of Public Administration-Inspector General Program, and then obtained a PhD in public policy and management from the John Glenn College of Public Affairs.
+In addition, Anderson is a Certified Inspector General Auditor, a Certified Inspector General Inspector/Evaluator and a Certified Homicide Investigator.

 Most memorable project during your time at the college:

-My strongest connection to the Glenn College is the mentor I found in Dr. Charles Wise, former director/dean of the college.
+My strongest connection to the Glenn College is the mentor I found in Professor Emeritus Charles Wise, founding director of the then-John Glenn School of Public Affairs.
 Dr. Wise is a brilliant scholar that took me under his wing and ensured that I received the mentorship, guidance and support required to trail blaze in both academia and practice.

 What are you working on now?